-Dividend for Series A convertible preferred stock: Dividend to Series A convertible stock holders was calculated at the per annum rate of 10% of the liquidation preference amount of the Series A preferred stock which was US\$2.5 per share for the three months ended March 31, 2010.
-The dividend accrued for Series A convertible preferred stock was approximately US\$0.2 million for the three months ended March 31, 2010.
+Dividend for Series A convertible preferred stock: Dividend to Series A convertible stock holders was calculated at the per annum rate of 10% of the liquidation preference amount of the Series A preferred stock which was US\$2.5 per share and the actual number of days each share outstanding within the reporting period.
+The dividend accrued for Series A convertible preferred stock was approximately US\$0.4 million and US\$0.2 million for the six and three months ended June 30, 2010.

-Net income attributable to common shareholders: Net income attributable to common shareholders represents the net income we achieved minus the dividend accrued for Series A convertible preferred stock.
+Net income attributable to ChinaNet's common shareholders: Net income attributable to ChinaNet's common shareholders represents the net income after the allocation to the noncontrolling interest shareholders minus the dividend accrued for Series A convertible preferred stock.